YosysHQ-Docs/AppNote-109/docs/source/index.rst

 --------------------------
-The temporal layer express behaviors that can span over time, usually expressed using SERE-regular _[6] expressions known as *sequences* that describes sequential behaviors used to build properties.
+The temporal layer express behaviors that can span over time, usually expressed using SERE-regular _[6] expressions known as *sequences* that describes sequential behaviors that are employed to build properties.

 SVA provides a set of powerful temporal operators that can be used to describe complex behaviors or conditions in different points of time.

 Sequences can be more complex than just Boolean values.
-Basic sequences can contain single delays (for example `##1` means one cycle delay) and bounded/unbounded range delays (the bounded sequence `##[1:10]` means one to ten cycles later, the unbounded sequence `##[+]` means one or more cycles later).
+Basic sequences can contain single delays (for example `##1` that means one cycle delay) and bounded/unbounded range delays (the bounded sequence `##[1:10]` means one to ten cycles later, the unbounded sequence `##[+]` means one or more cycles later).
 Sequences can be enclosed within `sequence … endsequence`